on Systematics for a printable version of this article.

 Continuity of Life

-to life through his theory of natural selection.
+to life through his theory of evolution by natural selection.
 This same

 continuity was echoed in